ddnne/notes/Finance/FinancialAnalysis/ROA.md

 \end{align}
 $$

-## Why use the NetIncome in the numerator and the total assets in the denominator?
+## Why use the net income in the numerator and the total assets in the denominator?
 There are ROX (Return on X) ratios for various X. For example, the ROA, ROE, and ROIC.
 These ratios are used to measure the profitability of the company.
-The ROA is to measure the profitability to the total assets.
+The ROA is to measure the profitability of the total assets.

-The measure of the profit in the numerator is not important compared to the denominator.
-Therefore, the measure is sometimes different in the numerator; for example, as we denoted above, there are two famous types of ROA definitions and numerators: NetIncome and EBIT.
+The measure of the profit in the numerator is not essential compared to the denominator.
+Therefore, the measure is sometimes different in the numerator; for example, as we denoted above, there are two famous ROA definitions and numerators: net income and EBIT.

-## Relationship with other indicators
-We write some relationships between the ROA and other indicators.
-### Relationship with ROIC

 ## case study
 In this case study, we consider some changes in the parameters of the ROA.
 Then, however, we assume the other parameters are unchanged for simplicity.
 Of course, in the real world, the parameters may change simultaneously.
 However, it is difficult to consider all the cases and the dynamics of the parameters.